-The PASS Remediation Plan is a further step in the attempt to provide a teacher with the support, supervision, and resources needed to foster positive growth in situations when an individual is having considerable difficulty implementing the professional responsibilities of teaching.
-The evaluator will help the teacher outline specific goals and objectives with timelines, resources, and evaluative criteria.
+The PASS Improvement and Remediation Plan is a further step in the attempt to provide a teacher with the support, supervision, and resources needed to foster positive growth in situations when an individual is having considerable difficulty implementing the professional responsibilities of teaching.
+Based on a determination by the evaluator, the evaluator and the union representation will help the teacher outline specific goals and objectives with timelines, resources, and evaluative criteria.
 The evaluator and/or teacher may draw upon whatever personnel and resources are needed to implement the plan and are deemed reasonable by the evaluator.
 Consistent supervision and, at minimum, a weekly observation followed by timely feedback, will be provided by the evaluator.
-This intervention will operate for a period of time that the evaluator determines to be appropriate, but will normally conclude within 30 school days.
+This intervention will operate for a period of 30 school days.
 At the end of the intervention period, the evaluator will issue a recommendation.
-If the teacher demonstrates that he/she is Effective or better, the evaluator will designate placement of that teacher to a normal plan phase.
-In situations when progress is unacceptable, the teacher will move into Intensive Remediation Plan.
+If the teacher demonstrates that he/she is Effective or better, the evaluator will designate placement of that teacher to a normal evaluation plan.
+In situations when progress is inadequate, the teacher may be terminated or placed into Intensive Remediation Plan.
 Specific written reports of the intervention plan with reports of observations and a final determination on progress will become part of the teacher's personnel file.

-PASS Intensive Remediation Plan (60 Days)
+PASS Intensive Remediation Plan (Up to 60 Days)

-The PASS Intensive Remediation Plan is the final attempt and is implemented after the Improvement and Remediation Plan if necessary, to provide the help necessary to meet the requirements of the position.
-The teacher, evaluator, and another appropriate administrator will develop a plan that includes specific goals, timelines, resources, and evaluative criteria.
-The teacher must choose to include their bargaining representative.
+The PASS Intensive Remediation Plan is the final attempt and may be implemented after the PASS Improvement and Remediation Plan based on the judgment of the evaluator, to provide the help necessary to meet the requirements of the position.
+The teacher, evaluator, and union representation will develop a plan that includes specific goals, timelines, resources, and evaluative criteria.
 The evaluator and/or the teacher may draw upon whatever personnel and resources are needed to implement the plan and are deemed reasonable by the evaluator.
-The plan will be in operation for a period of time that the evaluator determines to be appropriate, but will normally conclude after 60 school days.
+The plan will be in operation for a period of time of up to 60 school days.
+At any point during the 60 day plan, the evaluator may make a recommendation for termination based on evidence of inadequate progress.
 Weekly observations followed by feedback will be provided during this phase.
 At the conclusion of this phase, the evaluator will make a recommendation as to whether the intensive supervision will be terminated or extended.
-If the teacher demonstrates that he/she is Effective or better, the evaluator will designate placement of that teacher to the normal plan phase.
-If the teacher's performance is below Effective, the evaluator will recommend termination of that teacher's employment to the superintendent.
+If the teacher demonstrates that he/she is Effective or better, the evaluator will designate placement of that teacher on the normal evaluation plan.
+If the teacher's performance is below Effective, the administrator will recommend termination of that teacher's employment to the superintendent.